History and objectives

 The University is actively participating in educational and research programs of the National Ministry of Education, as well as in European Union funded programs (Jean Monet, Lifelong Learning Program, etc.).

-The University will be offering its first fully English taught program in International Business from the academic year 2013/2014.
+The University offers its fully English taught program in International Business since the academic year 2013/2014.

 Winter semester from late September/early October to January.